itxx00/itxx00.github.io/_posts/2013-03-14-ovirt-stateless.md

 Readonly root support.
 This was add to Fedora for Stateless Linux, i.e. for creating live Fedora CDs.
 How to use:
-   * Edit /etc/sysconfig/readonly-root.
+   * Edit `/etc/sysconfig/readonly-root`.
 Set 'READONLY' to 'yes'.
-   * Add any exceptions that need to be writable that aren't in the stock /etc/rwtab to an /etc/rwtab.d file.
+   * Add any exceptions that need to be writable that aren't in the stock `/etc/rwtab` to an /etc/rwtab.d file.
 (See below) How it works:
-   * On boot, we mount a tmpfs (by default, at /var/lib/stateless/writable), and then parse /etc/rwtab and /etc/rwtab.d/* for things to put there.
+   * On boot, we mount a tmpfs (by default, at /var/lib/stateless/writable), and then parse `/etc/rwtab` and `/etc/rwtab.d/*` for things to put there.
 These files have the format:
 `<type>  <path>`

 * Types are as follows:
   * empty: An empty path.
-Example: empty     /tmp
+Example:
+              `empty     /tmp`
   * dirs: A directory tree that is copied, empty.
+Example:
-Example: dirs      /var/run`
+              `dirs      /var/run`
   * files: A file or directory tree that is copied intact.
-Example: files     /etc/resolv.conf
+Example:
+              `files     /etc/resolv.conf`

 A stock rwtab is shipped with common things that need mounted.
 When your computer comes back up, the root and any other system partitions will be mounted read-only.
-All the files and directories listed in /etc/rwtab will be mounted read-write on a tmpfs filesystem.
+All the files and directories listed in `/etc/rwtab` will be mounted read-write on a tmpfs filesystem.
 You can add additional files and directories to rwtab to make them writable after reboot.

 Note that this system is stateless.
 When you reboot again, everything written to the tmpfs filesystem vanishes and the system will be exactly as it was the last time it was booted.
 You could add a writable filesystem on disk or NFS for writing files you want to retain after rebooting.

-Take a look at /etc/rc.d/rc.sysinit to see how the magic is done.
+Take a look at `/etc/rc.d/rc.sysinit` to see how the magic is done.
 This capability is a "technology preview" (beta) and is buggy.
-Note that /etc/mtab and thus "mount" do not show the complete list of filesystems because the /etc directory is on a read-only filesystem. /proc/mounts always shows the correct mount information.
-You could update /etc/mtab from /proc/mounts to correct it both after boot and after running the mount or umount commands to change mounts.
+Note that `/etc/mtab` and thus "mount" do not show the complete list of filesystems because the /etc directory is on a read-only filesystem. /proc/mounts always shows the correct mount information.
+You could update `/etc/mtab` from /proc/mounts to correct it both after boot and after running the mount or umount commands to change mounts.

-Run "fgrep -v rootfs /proc/mounts >/etc/mtab" to correct /etc/mtab.
+Run `fgrep -v rootfs /proc/mounts >/etc/mtab` to correct `/etc/mtab`.
 Note that mounting or symlinking /proc/mounts to /etc/mtab causes other problems such as breaking the df command.

 You can change your read-only root filesystem to read-write mode immediately with this command run by the root user:
 `mount -n -o remount,rw /`